 - Minimum balance - the minimum amount funds to be available in the customer's account after service charges to avoid being blocked, this field is 0.0000 by default.

-The system will only stop accounting for customer billing when the status has changed to inactive.
+The system will only stop accounting for customer billing when the status is changed to Inactive.